Mpox and guidance for health care providers

 Post-exposure prophylaxis (PEP) is recommended for those at high risk of exposure.
 It may be recommended for those at intermediate risk of exposure based on the public health unit’s assessment of risks and benefits.

 Imvamune® is available for PEP and must be ordered from the Ministry of Health by public health.
 Public health will either administer the vaccine to the individual or provide the vaccine to the clinician to administer.
-Please refer any contacts of monkeypox cases to public health for assessment of eligibility.
+Please refer any contacts of mpox cases to public health for assessment of eligibility.

 The use of Imvamune® for pre-exposure prophylaxis (PrEP) is also being considered for select persons in areas where confirmed cases have been reported.
 The decision to offer PrEP will be made in consultation with the ministry and Public Health Ontario in consideration of local epidemiology.
 Further information on Imvamune® is available on the ministry website.